 Beyond the usual decisions which influence accepting a job offer—title, salary, benefits, and extra perks—employees increasingly want to work with organizations that align with their own values.

 Employees who work at a purpose-driven workplace are the ones who feel a genuine connection to the work they do.
 They’re invested in the company’s success.

 Companies must showcase their culture for potential candidates to see and in ways that current employees can share also.
 Whether it’s a worthwhile charity initiative or an exciting new project, potential employees want to see an organization's values so they can determine if those values align with their own.

-With a purpose-oriented workplace, retention will increase.
-According to a survey conducted by Tony Schwartz and Christine Porath of The Energy Project, employees that derive meaning from their work experience are significantly three times more likely to stay with their organization.
+In a purpose-oriented workplace, retention will increase.
+According to a survey by the New York Times, employees who derive meaning from work are three times more likely to stay at their organization.

 In team-driven organizations, we have the desire to be part of something bigger than ourselves.

-By focusing on providing a purpose-driven work experience to your people, they will in turn be enabled and empowered to contribute to your organization’s grand vision.
-Creating a foundation on which work can improve life and life can improve work sets the groundwork for a legacy of forward thinking and positive change on the communities your company aims to impact.
+By focusing on providing a purpose-driven work experience to your people, they will in-turn be enabled and empowered to contribute to your organization’s vision.
+Creating a foundation on which work can improve life and life can improve work sets the groundwork for a legacy of forward thinking and positive change.